Getting Started Guide

 Virtual Machine Console

-The console of a virtual machine is accessible from the list of virtual machines by clicking the 'Console' icon:
+The virtual machine console is accessible from the virtual machines list by clicking the 'Console' icon:

-A new browser tab opens, displaying the console of your machine, based on a VNC client:
+A new browser tab opens and displays your machine's console, based on a VNC client:

-- force a keyboard mapping (in cases where your virtual machine uses a different keyboard layout than your web browser),
+- force a keyboard mapping (in case your virtual machine does not have the same keyboard layout as your web browser),

 - open a text field that can be sent to the machine.
-This method replaces the previous non-functional clipboard,
+This method replaces the old non-functional clipboard,

 - switch to full-screen mode,